 The Anterior Cruciate Ligament (ACL) in the knee has had more attention in sports medicine research by far than any other tissue or area, with millions of dollars pumped into research to try reduce the amount of ACL tears occurring in athletes.
 Sadly the majority of papers have focused on young females participating in football, basketball or athletics.
 Which isn’t particularly transferable for heavily contact sports largely dominated by men.
 So contrary to where the money lies, the suggestions I put forward are with the aim to reduce the risk of injury to all tissues and structures around the knee, not just one ligament.

-Strengthening the quads, hamstrings and hips is generally associated with lower amounts of leg injuries (ref), and higher quadriceps strength has been associated with lower amounts of knee injuries in Judo athletes (ref), more interestingly they didn’t find any relationship between amount of knee injuries and level of flexibility, joint alignment or body composition.
+Strengthening the quads, hamstrings and hips as part of an overall neuromuscular program is generally associated with lower amounts of leg injuries (ref), and higher quadriceps strength has been associated with lower amounts of knee injuries in Judo athletes (ref), more interestingly they didn’t find any relationship between amount of knee injuries and level of flexibility, joint alignment or body composition.

 Most people’s first leg muscle group to attack in exercise would be the quads as they are the ones you see in the mirror.
 The following exercises will strengthen the quads well: